ta-uc/article/README.md

 `node main.js <path to the opml file>`

-Use allow keys to select Categories, feeds, articles.
+Use arrow keys to select Categories, feeds, articles.